-§ 12067.
+§ 12178.
 Establishing that a Requested Accommodation is Necessary.

-(a) If an individual with a disability or their representative makes a request for an accommodation that provides reliable information about the disability and how the requested accommodation would enable the individual with a disability equal opportunity to use and enjoy a Dwelling or Housing Opportunity, then the Person considering the request may not request any additional information about the individual's disability or the disability-related need for the accommodation.
+(a) If an individual with a disability or their representative makes a request for an accommodation that provides reliable information about the disability and how the requested accommodation is necessary to afford the individual with a disability equal opportunity to use and enjoy a dwelling or housing opportunity, then the person considering the request may not request any additional information about the individual's disability or the disability-related need for the accommodation.

-(b) If the disability of the individual requesting an accommodation is apparent or known by the Person considering the request, and it is also readily apparent or known how the requested accommodation would enable the individual with a disability equal opportunity to use and enjoy a Dwelling or Housing Opportunity, then the Person considering the request may not request any additional information about the requestor's disability or the disability-related need for the accommodation.
+(b) If the disability of the individual requesting an accommodation is apparent or known by the person considering the request, and it is also readily apparent or known how the requested accommodation is necessary to afford the individual with a disability equal opportunity to use and enjoy a dwelling or housing opportunity, then the person considering the request may not request any additional information about the requestor's disability or the disability-related need for the accommodation.

-(c) If the disability of the individual requesting an accommodation is apparent or known by the Person considering the request, but the need for the requested accommodation is not readily apparent or known, then in order to evaluate the disability-related need for the accommodation, the Person considering the request may request only information that:
+(c) If the disability of the individual requesting an accommodation is apparent or known by the person considering the request, but the need for the requested accommodation is not readily apparent or known, then in order to evaluate the disability-related need for the accommodation, the person considering the request may request only information that:

-(1) describes the needed accommodation; and
+(1) Describes the needed accommodation; and

-(2) shows the relationship between the individual's disability and how the requested accommodation would enable the individual with a disability equal opportunity to use and enjoy a Dwelling or Housing Opportunity.
+(2) Shows the relationship between the individual's disability and how the requested accommodation is necessary to afford the individual with a disability equal opportunity to use and enjoy a dwelling or housing opportunity.

-(d) If the disability of the individual requesting an accommodation is not readily apparent to the Person considering the request, the Person may request only information that:
+(d) If the disability of the individual requesting an accommodation is not readily apparent to the person considering the request, the person may request only information that:

-(1) is necessary to establish that the individual has a disability;
+(1) Is necessary to establish that the individual has a disability;

-(2) describes the needed accommodation; and
+(2) Describes the needed accommodation; and

-(3) shows the relationship between the individual's disability and how the requested accommodation would enable the individual with a disability equal opportunity to use and enjoy a Dwelling or Housing Opportunity.
+(3) Shows the relationship between the individual's disability and how the requested accommodation is necessary to afford the individual with a disability equal opportunity to use and enjoy a dwelling or housing opportunity.

-(e) A Person considering a request for an accommodation may not seek information about:
+(e) A person considering a request for an accommodation may not seek information about: